Rock postpartum recovery like a pro with these 15 must-have items in your postpartum survival kit! These items are great for new moms!

 Giving birth vaginally leaves its mark, and can burn or sting for days (especially if there was tearing or an episiotomy).
 These wipes are soaked in witch hazel, which instantly provides relief from burning.
 I’d buy a lot of these if I were you!
 I went through them like candy.
 Ha 🙂

 If it weren’t for cozy underwear, I don’t think I would have worn anything the first week after giving birth.
-These underwear have excellent reviews and will be soft and comfortable, even for c-section mommas.
+This underwear has excellent reviews and will be soft and comfortable, even for c-section mommas.

 Your breasts are going to be incredibly sore during the first few days and weeks of breastfeeding.
 Some moms even experience cracked and bleeding nipples.
 Ouch!
 This nipple cream provides relief and helps to hydrate the skin around the nipples.